flybywiresim/docs/docs/dev-corner/qa-process.md

     Free to test all available Pull Requests ready to test.
 The high standard they have proven as a QA Trainee will continue to be expected from them.

-In general to maintain your QA Team status a minimum of one test every two weeks is required.
-You can announce in the quality-assurance Discord channel if you need to take a break from testing to retain your status although not submitting any test reports.
+In general, to maintain your QA Team status, a minimum of one test every two weeks is required.
+You can announce in the quality-assurance Discord channel if you need to take a break from testing to retain your status, although not submitting any test reports.

 Special QA requests to IRL pilots will be made in the #pilot-feedback channel.